hinsoned/Active_Recall_Pro/README.md

     - [x] update views.html deltecard fuction
     - [x] label front and back of cards in form
 4. Create study mode
-    - Add study mode route to views.py
+    - [x] Add study mode route to views.py
-    - Display one card front with "flip" button to study.
+    - [x] Display one card front with "flip" button to study
+    - [x] Next Card button appears only after card is flipped
+    - Move "Show Back" and "Next Card" buttons to lower nav bar?
     - Add study mode button to home and to nav bar
 5. Add Flashcards list page.
 Just display both sides of all cards sequentially.
     - Add card list and card create route in views.py (this is one page)